 When you work in UX, you live and die by user research.
 If a business owner requests a specific feature, the UX designer is typically the one to ask “how would our audience benefit?” and if you build something that users asked for, you’re typically in the clear.
 But sometimes users say they want one thing, and their actions show they needed something else.
 Given the stigma around mental health care, and how difficult it can be to find care, the risk in this field is even greater.
+If you are looking in to new ways to take care of your mental health.
+Synchronicity Hemp Oil will help you heal your body, mind and soul.

 Users Say One Thing and Do Another